Lower Bounds on the Generalization Error of Nonlinear Learning Models: Performance evaluation

-\subsubsection{Estimator (student network)}
+\subsection{Estimator (student network)}

-Given the data generated by the teacher network, we use a two layer neural network with the same size as the teacher network.
-The estimator is obtained by running a stochastic gradient descent (SGD) algorithm \cite{robbins1951stochastic} for $N_{\mathrm{epochs}}=100$ epochs and batch size $N_b=1$ with learning rate $\eta=0.5/M$ for Sigmoid and $\eta=0.03/M$ for Tanh and Relu.
+Given the data generated by the teacher network, we use a two layers neural network with twice as large number of neurons in the hidden layer then the teacher network.
+The estimator is obtained by running a stochastic gradient descent (SGD) algorithm \cite{robbins1951stochastic} for $N_{\mathrm{epochs}}=100$ epochs and batch size $N_b=5$ with learning rate $\eta=0.5/M$ for Sigmoid and $\eta=0.01/M$ for Tanh, linear and Relu.
 The generalization error is obtained by averaging over all these quantities.

-Figure \ref{fig:SGD_vs_bound_sn_small} presents the results for two values of the noise, $\sigma^2_{\varepsilon}$.
+Figure \ref{fig:SGD_vs_bound_sn_small} presents the results for two variances $\sigma^2_\varepsilon$ of the noise.
+In Figure \ref{fig:SGD_vs_bound_Uniform_weights}, the bounds are compared to the performance of SGD with data generated by a teacher network with the same size as before but with uniform prior on the weights in both layers.
+The variance of the weights matches the variance in the Gaussian case.
+In this case, even though the weights are not drawn form a Gaussian prior, the numerical results suggest that the bounds do apply.
+In both figures we also compare the performance of SGD to the performance of a trivial mean predictor, $\hat{y}_\mathrm{mean}=\sum^M_{i=1}y_i/M$.